The other day, my friend told me that she’d frantically been searching for her glasses – until her husband pointed out they were on her face.

-On the more severe side, you have mental lapses that do not get better with time and self-care and that may indicate onset of a serious underlying mental or physical condition, including but not limited to: clinical depression, bipolar disorders, schizophrenia, ADHD (also known as ADD), dementia, Alzheimer’s disease, post-traumatic stress disorder, or brain trauma or disease.
-Obviously the more serious neuropsychiatric conditions are topics of scientific research and get more press, so we hear more about this end of the spectrum.
+On the more severe side, you have mental lapses that do not improve with time and self-care.
+These may indicate onset of a serious underlying mental or physical condition, including but not limited to: clinical depression, bipolar disorders, schizophrenia, ADHD (also known as ADD), dementia, Alzheimer’s disease, post-traumatic stress disorder, or brain trauma or disease.
+Obviously the more serious neuropsychiatric conditions are topics of scientific research and get more press, so we hear a lot more about them.

 Stress and over-scheduling — the brain foggers

 Women are fantastic multitaskers.
 We are hardwired to spin many plates in the air at once — and make dinner while we’re at it.
 So many women highlight this ability as a badge of honor, but it can come at a great cost.
 Women are finally beginning to realize that they can have it all…but not all at once!